 November – Marella Discovery Red sea Cruise

-During our cruise we put together a series of vlogs, you can watch here.
+During our cruise we put together a series of vlogs, which you can watch here.
 Do also check out our Marella Page for more information too.

 December – Christmas Weekend in London

 Instead of buying Christmas presents for each other we would rather spend our money on travel, so we decided to treat ourselves to a long weekend in London.
 Travelling up on the National Express and staying at the Holiday Inn at Camden lock were both great choices.
 The Holiday Inn is a perfect location for a great weekend, our room overlooked the famous Camden Lock and market.
 With a host of excellent pubs and restaurants on the doorstep we really were spoiled for choice.
 The tube was just a two minute walk away so we managed to pack loads in including a very christmassy Harrods, Buckingham Palace and St Paul’s cathedral, we walked so far we actually wore our shoes out and had to buy some more!